-- The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022 rather than projected with Scale BB to 2016, which was used prior to 2017.
+- The expectation of retired life mortality was changed to the RP-2014 Healthy Annuitant Blue Collar Mortality Table projected with Scale BB to 2022.
 Small adjustments were also made to the Mortality Table for disabled lives. - The wage inflation assumption was reduced from 3.75% to 3.25%. - Withdrawal rates, pre-retirement mortality rates, disability rates and service retirement rates were also adjusted to more closely reflect actual experience. - The percentage of active member disabilities assumed to be in the line of duty was increased from 6.00% to 7.00%.